 A method for giving credit to organizations that contribute code to Open Source

-If we want to encourage more organizations to contribute to Drupal and hire core developers, we should start to give them credit for their contributions.
+If we want to encourage more organizations to contribute to Drupal and hire core developers, we should start to give them credit for their code contributions.
 I'd love to see us maintain a page on Drupal.org that shows which companies contribute to Drupal and in what capacity.
 This credit provides these organizations a tangible benefit in recruiting developers, demonstrating their expertise, and more.
 Credit is a powerful motivator for individuals, but also for businesses.
 It is a form of trust currency.

-It is great that we give individual contributors credit for their contributions, and we should continue to do so.
+It is great that we give individual contributors credit for their code contributions, and we should continue to do so.
 However, I'd like to extend that to organizations, both to the Drupal agencies as well as their customers.
-Mapping out how contributions get funded can be great for individuals, customers and digital agencies.
+Mapping out how code contributions get funded can be great for individuals, customers and digital agencies.

 A great way to start doing this, is to adopt a new format for Git commit messages.
 I'd like to propose the following format: